YafeiXu/xyfQuantlet/README.md

 ===========

-This repository is used for the quantlets of the master thesis CDO, NAME Copula and an R Package `CDO' at Humboldt-Universitaet zu Berlin
+This repository is used for the quantlets of the master thesis CDO, NAME Copulas and an R Package `CDO' at Humboldt-Universitaet zu Berlin